What Should You Expect From a UX Developer?

 Benefits of Using UXPin With a UX Developer

 Your team members will need to share a lot of information with the UX developer.
 UXPin, a collaborative prototyping tool, makes working with your team very simple.
-Especially, when you have team members working remotely.
 With UXPin, you get real-time collaboration that works similarly to Google Docs.
 When someone makes a change to the prototype, everyone sees it happen.